Getting Started On Instagram For Business

 - The ability to connect to a scheduling app

-Each feature can help your brand get the most out of its presence on Instagram.
+Each feature can help your brand to get the most out of its presence on Instagram.

 2. Optimize your Instagram business profile

-As I mentioned, there are more sections available in your business profile, so take advantage of them.
-This will provide plenty of information to potential followers upfront, giving them a clear idea of what your business does and why they should follow you.
+Utilize the additional areas in your business profile, as already recommended.
+This will give potential followers a lot of info upfront and give them a clear understanding of what your firm does and why they should follow you.